natom24/BIOL7800/Final_Project/Downloaded_Data/README.md

 ## Source of 42003_2020_1609_MOESM4_ESM:

 Ives, A. R., & Bozzuto, C. (2021).
 Estimating and explaining the spread of COVID-19 at the county level in the USA.
 Communications biology, 4(1), 1-9.

+## Source of COVID-19_Vaccinations_in_the_United_States_County

+CDC.
+2021.
+“COVID-19 Vaccinations in the United States,County | Data | Centers for Disease Control and Prevention.”
+Centers for Disease Control and Prevention. https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh (December 6, 2021).